libsidplayfp/VICE-testprogs/CPU/kdormann/readme.txt

 - 65C02 testsuite obviously doesnt make sense running on the C64 and should be changed to run on a PET/CBM2/whatever

-- 6502 interrupt tests do not work/have not been ported completely.
+- 6502 interrupt tests require writeable IRQ vector (FFFE/FFFF) and extra hardware (feedback register connected to IRQ lines), so they can not work on C64 etc, the have been removed from here.

 -----------------------------------------------------------------------------